gabriel-q-wang/Alexa-Freestyle/README.md

 An Amazon Web Service "Elastic Compute Cloud" service, which is running a Flask backend server, is called to access the data the user is requesting.
 The flask server uses the band input to query a lyric API to get a band data set.
 Then this set of lyrics is used to train a machine learning model which is used to generate new lyrics.
 If a model has already been trained, the cached model will be used instead.

 Future work involves overlaying these lyrics ontop of generated music, and playing that music over an Alexa.

-Lambda code can be found in lambda.py

-Machine learning can be found in lyric_generator.py

-Flask server can be found in backend.py

-Example outputs are stored in .hdf files